 Dr. Linda H.L.
 Furuto is an Associate Professor of Mathematics Education at the University of Hawai‘i at Mānoa.
 Prior to joining the UHM ‘Ohana, Dr. Furuto was an Associate Professor of Mathematics, Head of Mathematics and Science, and Founder of the Mathematics Center at the University of Hawai‘i – West O‘ahu.
 Dr. Furuto completed her Ph.D. at the University of California, Los Angeles, master’s degree from Harvard University, and bachelor’s degree from BYU.
-Research interests include quantitative research methods, policy analysis, ethnomathematics, and educational access and equity.
+Research interests include quantitative methodology, abstract algebra, ethnomathematics, STEM education, and educational access and equity.

-Over the past 15 years, Dr. Furuto has been a Visiting Scholar of Mathematics at the University of Tokyo, worked with students in the Boston public school system as a research-practitioner in Harvard University’s “Inventing the Future” project, taught mathematics and music at the Technical College in Suva, Fiji, collaborated with the East-West Center and Ministry of Education of Vietnam on the International Forum for Education 2020 initiative, and helped to design mathematics programs with the Polynesian Voyaging Society.
-In addition, Dr. Furuto has researched and consulted at the East-West Center, U.S. Department of State in Washington, D.C., UCLA Center for International and Development Education in Los Angeles, and Pacific Resources for Education and Learning in Honolulu.
-She was recently selected as a member of the Pacific Business News’ Top Forty Under 40 cohort in 2010, received the University of Hawai‘i Board of Regents Frances Davis Award for Excellence in Teaching in 2011, and bestowed the University of Hawai‘i Board of Regents Medal for Excellence in Teaching in 2012.
+Over the past 15 years, Dr. Furuto has been a Visiting Scholar of Mathematics at the University of Tokyo, worked with students in the Boston public school system as a research-practitioner in Harvard University’s “Inventing the Future” project, taught mathematics and music at the Technical College in Suva, Fiji, collaborated with the East-West Center and Ministry of Education of Vietnam on the International Forum for Education 2020 initiative, and helped to design educational programs with the Polynesian Voyaging Society.
+In addition, Dr. Furuto has researched and consulted at the East-West Center, U.S. Department of State, UCLA Center for International and Development Education, and Pacific Resources for Education and Learning.
+She recently received the Pacific Business News’ Top Forty Under 40 Award in 2010, Mathematical Association of America Young Scholar Award in 2011, University of Hawai‘i Board of Regents Frances Davis Award for Excellence in Teaching in 2011, University of Hawai‘i Board of Regents Medal for Excellence in Teaching in 2012, and is currently engaged in Hōkūle‘a’s Worldwide Voyage from 2013-2017.
+She was on the first international leg from Hawai‘i to Tahiti, and has also sailed to Samoa, Olohega, and New Zealand.
 Dr. Furuto grew up on the North Shore of O‘ahu, and enjoys surfing, spear-fishing, and playing the piano and organ.

 Linda H.L.
 Furuto, Ph.D.